rm511130/cloudfoundry-sticky-session/README.md

 9. Using the `kill this app instance` link will produce the following results:
-   a.
-The current App Instance will be killed
+    - The current App Instance will be killed
-   b.
-Your request will be handled by a different App Instance.
+    - Your request will be handled by a different App Instance.
 Your App will stick to this new App Index #.
-   c.
-PAS will start a new App Instance to compensate for the one you killed.
+    - PAS will start a new App Instance to compensate for the one you killed.

 10. To start over:
-   a.
-Use your browser's development tools to delete the JSESSION cookie
+    - Use your browser's development tools to delete the JSESSION cookie
-   b.
-Pass `/?sticky=false` to your App
+    - Pass `/?sticky=false` to your App